-- Less than 1%. - (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act and, unless otherwise indicated, represents securities for which the beneficial owner has sole voting and investment power.
+Less than 1%.

+(1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act and, unless otherwise indicated, represents securities for which the beneficial owner has sole voting and investment power.
 Any securities held in the name of and under the voting and investment power of a spouse of an executive officer or director have been excluded.
-For each person or group, also includes any securities that person or group has the right to acquire within 60 days pursuant to stock options under certain Company stock option and incentive plans. - (2) Includes 31,587 and 29,336 shares of common stock that Mr. Blinn has the right to acquire within 60 days pursuant to stock options and contingent performance share units, respectively. - (3) Includes 7,070 shares of common stock that Mr. Dailey has the right to acquire within 60 days pursuant to contingent performance share units.
-Also includes 10,580 compensational shares that have been deferred under the Deferral Plan.
-Mr. Dailey does not possess any voting or investment power over these deferred shares. - (4) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Ms. Delly does not possess any voting or investment power over these deferred shares. - (5) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Fix does not possess any voting or investment power over these deferred shares. - (6) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Friedery does not possess any voting or investment power over these deferred shares. - (7) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Harlan does not possess any voting or investment power over these deferred shares. - (8) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Johnston does not possess any voting or investment power over these deferred shares. - (9) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Mills does not possess any voting or investment power over these deferred shares. - (10) Includes 8,228 shares of common stock that Mr. Pajonas has the right to acquire within 60 days pursuant to contingent performance share units. - (11) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Rampacek does not possess any voting or investment power over these deferred shares. - (12) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Roberts does not possess any voting or investment power over these deferred shares. - (13) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Rollans does not possess any voting or investment power over these deferred shares. - (14) Includes 15,358 compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
-Mr. Rusnack does not possess any voting or investment power over these deferred shares. - (15) Includes 7,914 shares of common stock that Mr. Shuff has the right to acquire within 60 days pursuant to contingent performance share units.
-Also includes 30,123 compensational shares that have been deferred under the Deferral Plan.
-Mr. Shuff does not possess any voting or investment power over these deferred shares. - (16) Includes 31,587 and 53,788 shares of common stock that members of this group have the right to acquire within 60 days pursuant to stock options and contingent performance share units, respectively, under certain Company stock incentive plans.
-Also includes 219,211 compensational shares that have been deferred under various Company plans for which no member of the group possesses voting power.
+For each person or group, also includes any securities that person or group has the right to acquire within 60 days pursuant to stock options under certain Company stock option and incentive plans.

+(2) Includes 84,261 and 88,473 shares of common stock that Mr. Blinn has the right to acquire within 60 days pursuant to stock options and contingent performance share units, respectively.

+(3) Represents compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
+The holder does not possess any voting or investment power over these deferred shares.

+(4) Includes 43,456 compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
+Mr. Fix does not possess any voting or investment power over these deferred shares.

+(5) Includes 11,250 shares of common stock that Ms. O'Connor has the right to acquire within 60 days pursuant to contingent performance share units.

+(6) Includes 42,647 shares of common stock that Mr. Pajonas has the right to acquire within 60 days pursuant to contingent performance share units.

+(7) Includes 46,074 compensational shares that have been deferred under the director stock deferral plan and/or a Company stock plan.
+Mr. Rusnack does not possess any voting or investment power over these deferred shares.

+(8) Includes 4,500 shares of common stock that Mr. Stephens has the right to acquire within 60 days pursuant to contingent performance share units.

+(9) Includes 4,557 shares of common stock that Mr. Wilson has the right to acquire within 60 days pursuant to contingent performance share units.

+(10) Includes 84,261 and 151,427 shares of common stock that members of this group have the right to acquire within 60 days pursuant to stock options and contingent performance share units, respectively, under certain Company stock incentive plans.
+Also includes 365,099 compensational shares that have been deferred under various Company plans for which no member of the group possesses voting power.